hlynch/Biometry2020/docs/Week-9-lecture.md

 Let's say $A_1 = 12$ and $\bar{A} = 14$.
 The squared deviation is then $(12 - 14)^2 = 4$.
 Now let's say $A_2 = 30$.
 The squared deviation is then $(30 - 14)^2 = 256$.
 When using squared deviations, values far away from the mean contribute greatly to the variance (they have a large influence).

-By extension, the sample covariance of A and B (i.e. Cov(A,V)) is given by
+By extension, the sample covariance of A and B (i.e. Cov(A,B)) is given by

 $$
 Cov(A,B) = \frac{1}{n-1}\sum_{i=1}^{n}(A_{i}-\bar{A})(B_{i}-\bar{B})